The Philippine Dugong

 Threats to the Philippine Dugong

-Despite its calm nature and ecological importance, the Philippine dugong faces numerous threats that have placed it on the IUCN Red List as a Vulnerable species.
-As their population continues to decline, these threats reveal a broader crisis affecting coastal ecosystems across the country.
+Despite its calm nature and ecological importance, the Philippine dugong faces numerous threats that have placed it on the IUCN Red List as a vulnerable endangered species.
+In addition to habitat loss and accidental capture, dugongs have also been hunted for their meat and oil, which has contributed to their decline.

 Habitat Loss and Seagrass Degradation